Vedp9984/E-market/README.md

 1. I have not implemented concurrent access as it was not mention so I am using json for datastorage

 # Assumptions:
+##File-based Storage
-# #File-based Storage ##: JSON files are used for data persistence since concurrent access was not specified as a requirement.
+##JSON files are used for data persistence since concurrent access was not specified as a requirement.
 Data Model: Simple object-relational mapping between classes and stored data.
 Data Integrity: Basic validation is implemented but without complex constraints or referential integrity checks.
 No Concurrency: The system does not handle concurrent data modifications from multiple users.